sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 ## 1. Setting the file structure to run `MCMCtree`

-Given that we already generated the calibrated tree, the alignment file, and we have just generated the `in.BV` file...
+Given that we already have the calibrated tree, the alignment file, and we have just generated the `in.BV` file...
 We have everything we need to run `MCMCtree`!

-First, we will create the file structure required for the timetree inference analyses using the following code snippet:
+Firstly, we will create the file structure required for the timetree inference analyses using the following code snippet:

 ```sh
 # Run from `LUCAdup_noef` dir on your HPC.